-This walk is only just outside the London boundary and yet the first part through the open valleys and woodland of Marden Park feels completely rural.
-There are several places on the North Downs Way between Oxted Downs and Gravelly Hill which would make good picnic spots; the fine views just about compensate for the incessant grumbling from the M25 below.
+This walk is only just outside the London boundary and yet the first part through Marden Park and up the side of the valley into Marden Park Woods feels completely rural.
+At the top of the North Downs ridge the route joins the North Downs Way (NDW) and heads west on an undulating stretch, mostly through woodland.
+There are a few breaks in the trees which would make good picnic spots, with the fine views just about compensating for the incessant grumbling from the M25 below.

 The start of the Main Walk was changed in 2015 to take advantage of a new permissive path between the two parts of Marden Park Woods, reducing the stretch along the North Downs Way which overlooks the M25.
-However, the original directions have been retained as an alternative route.
+The original directions have been retained as an alternative route.